bitsquitez/bitsquitez.github.io/_posts/2022-02-25-negative-ponks.md

 <h3>Digital Bundles</h3>

-Everyone who collects 1 Negative Ponks item.
-You will get 1 Bitset from me as a thank you for supporting this project.
+Everyone who collects one Negative Ponks item.
+You will get 1 Digital Bundles from me as a thank you for supporting this project.
 What you will get includes:
-- 1 softfile size 2560 x 1440 px
+- One softfile size 2560 x 1440 px
-- 1 softfile 1440 x 2560 px
+- One softfile 1440 x 2560 px
-- 1 softfile size 1640 x 924 px
+- One softfile size 1640 x 924 px
-- 1 softfile size 500 x 500 px
+- One softfile size 500 x 500 px
-- 1 softfile with a transparent background size of 500 x 500px
+- One softfile (transparent background) size of 500 x 500px
 ps: If you collect ponks from second hand.
 Please contact me via twitter, discord, email or instagram.
 I’d be happy to send you a bitset.

 <h3>True Ponks</h3>